-Similar to the numerically-based Shannon Diversity estimates of fish community structure, species biomass composition varied little across the series.
-While large benthic species (Freshwater Drum, Common Carp, Quillback, and Channel Catfish) were not numerically dominant, they accounted for 50% or more of the total catch biomass during nearly every sampling season (Figure 3; numerical versus biomass summaries can be explored here: https://lebs.shinyapps.io/western-basin/; Keretz et al. 2021).

-Freshwater Drum biomass proportion was slightly under the autumn average with percentages approaching 30% in Autumn 2020 (Figure 3).
-Although it has remained the dominant single species by biomass (except in autumn 2016), Freshwater Drum biomass has fluctuated from 25% to 80% over the last eight years.
+Similar to the numerically-based Shannon diversity estimates of fish community structure, species biomass composition varied little across the series.
+While large benthic species (Freshwater Drum, Common Carp, Quillback, and Channel Catfish) were not numerically dominant, they accounted for 50% or more of the total catch biomass during nearly every sampling season (Figure 3; numerical versus biomass summaries can be explored here: https://lebs.shinyapps.io/western-basin/; Keretz et al. 2022).
+Freshwater Drum biomass proportion was near the autumn average with percentages approaching 50% in autumn 2021 (Figure 3).
+Although it has remained the dominant single species by biomass (except in autumn 2016), Freshwater Drum biomass has fluctuated from 25% to 80% over the last five years (Figure 3).
 By comparison, the proportions of other large benthic species, such as Channel Catfish, Common Carp and Quillback, have remained relatively constant across the series (Figure 3).
 Other non-forage species that dominated the biomass composition of the catch were percids (Walleye and Yellow Perch) and moronids (White Perch and White Bass).
-Both moronid species and Yellow Perch biomass proportions were relatively constant across the series, but Walleye (adults and juveniles) increased from an average of $5.08\% \pm 1.16\%$ prior to 2015 to $13.59\% \pm 5.92\%$ of the catch biomass in recent years (Figure 3).
-The proportion of Gizzard Shad in 2020 was relatively high (19%) compared to the previous 7 years of sampling ( $\sim 5-10\%$ ), while contributions from other forage species (Emerald Shiner and Rainbow Smelt) declined across the series to below 5%.
+Both moronid species and Yellow Perch biomass proportions were relatively constant across the series, but Walleye (adults and juveniles) increased from an average of 5.1% (s.d. = 1.2) prior to 2015 to 14.6% (s.d. = 5.9) of the catch biomass in recent years (Figure 3).
+After a relatively high proportion in autumn 2020 (19%), Gizzard Shad declined to near average levels for the series (~5-10%).
+Contributions from other forage species (Emerald Shiner and Rainbow Smelt) to total biomass remained below 5%.